swuff-star/MSUModTemplate/LIT/Packages/RoR2EditorKit/README.md

 ## Asset Creator Windows

-RoR2EditorKit comes with special editor windows designed specifically for creating Assets for Risk of Rain 2, so far it only comes bundled with editor windows for creating scriptable objects. but we plan on adding more and even complex ones for creating projectiles, or maybe even full body boilerplates.
+RoR2EditorKit comes with special editor windows designed specifically for creating Assets for Risk of Rain 2, so far it only comes bundled with editor windows for creating scriptable objects and an Interactable prefab. but we plan on adding more and even complex ones for creating projectiles, or maybe even full body boilerplates.

 * ItemDef: Easily create an item def by only giving the name, tier, and tags. you can also automatically create pickup and display prefabs with the correct needed components and proper naming scheme of HopooGames.
 You can specify more things by clicking the extra settings or prefab settings buttons.